 My responsibilities as Lead statistician are designing multiple clinical trials for young kids, aligned with the overall development plan of the medicine, providing statistical expertise including analyses which are unique to young population, interacting with multiple health authorities to meet their requirements to receive marketing approval and so on.
 Most of the time, I go through many publications on medicines that are already approved for the same disease (or sometimes in other disease) to understand which analyses were required and how they have analyzed data.
-In general, I believe in drug development as much as you observe what is happening beyond your own project and learn from other’s experience.
-Then you are more prepared for your own assignment.
+In general, I believe that in drug development, the more you observe what is happening beyond your own project and learn from other’s experiences, the more prepared you are for your own assignment.

 I am also serving as Lead Safety statistician looking after the annual safety updates (PSUR, DSUR, RMP & others) of medicine, and as Lead DMC (data monitoring committee) statistician, I engage in discussions with DMC members, internal teams and our external partners regarding development of DMC charter, requirements for analyses, and guide trial statisticians to write analysis plans, mock shells.